CIERA-Transients/POTPyRI/paper/paper.md

 After solving for all the astrometry, the pipeline will remove any images which high astrometric dispersion (i.e. images that have dispersion $>5\sigma$ either in RA or DEC), except if the user specified the *--keep\_all\_astro* option, before stacking images.
 Images are median stacked, using the uncertainty masks and exposure times as weights, and a final stack mask is created (see Figure \autoref{fig:stacks} for examples of median stacks from MOSFIRE, MMIRS, LRIS (blue channel), BINOSPEC (left side) and DEIMOS).

-The pipeline will then perform both aperture and Point Spread Function (PSF) photometry on sources in the stacked image.
+The pipeline will then perform both aperture and PSF photometry on sources in the stacked image.
 For the aperture photometry, the pipeline will detect sources within the image and determine statistics within a fiducial aperture radius, which is written as an extension to the stacked image.
 For the PSF photometry, the PSF is determined using a list of bright unsaturated stars, determined based on cuts on roundness, Full Width Half Maximum (FWHM), and signal-to-noise.
 Next, the pipeline uses the PSF to calculate PSF photometry for all the originally extracted sources.
 After the PSF photometry has been calculated, the pipeline will then calculate a zero point based on aperture photometry by downloading a catalog of standard stars.
 Currently supported catalogs are the Sloan Digital Sky Survey DR12 [@Eisenstein2011], Pan-STARRS [@Tonry2012], SkyMapper [@Onken2024],  and 2MASS [@Skrutskie2006] covering most optical and infrared bands in the north and south.
 The zero point is then transformed to the AB system and written to the header.

 In addition, an approximate limiting magnitude is calculated for each stack using the FWHM and the approximate standard deviation in the sky background per pixel.
 These values are propagated into the image header as 3-, 5-, and 10-$\sigma$ limiting magnitudes as *M3SIGMA*, *M5SIGMA*, and *M10SIGMA*.